RGANJAM-786/K8s/k8s-valumes.md

 ❓ Q: What is the difference between PV and PVC in Kubernetes?

-✅ Answer (Simple & Clear):
+✅“PV (PersistentVolume) is the actual storage resource in Kubernetes that represents external storage like NFS, AWS EBS, or Azure Disk.

-“PV (PersistentVolume) is the actual storage resource in Kubernetes that represents external storage like NFS, AWS EBS, or Azure Disk.
-PVC (PersistentVolumeClaim) is a request made by a user or application for storage.
+✅PVC (PersistentVolumeClaim) is a request made by a user or application for storage.
 In short, PV is the supply, PVC is the demand.
 Once a PVC matches a PV, the Pod can use the PVC to mount storage.”

 ❓ Q: Why do we need PVC when we already have PV?